1 Timothy Chapter 4

 3. forbidding to marry and commanding to abstain from foods which God created for reception with thanksgiving by the faithful men who also *know the truth.

-4. For every creature of God is good, and nothing being received with thanksgiving is worthy of being rejected,
+4. For every creature of God is good, and nothing received with thanksgiving should be rejected,

 5. for it’s made holy through the word of God and prayer.